 Tourist destinations in the Caribbean region have their work cut out for them to remove seaweed that can pile up several feet deep.
 For example, in Barbados, locals were using 1,600 dump trucks a day to clean their beaches.
 Caribbean and Florida resorts spend millions of dollars each year to remove sargassum seaweed.

-Photo, posted April, 2014, courtesy of Shankar S. via Flickr.
+Photo, posted February 24, 2020, courtesy of Bernard Dupont via Flickr.